This article originally appeared on VICE Australia.

 In my previous attempts to quit, relapsing felt inevitable.
 But after this I had this newfound sense of confidence.
 I recall Laura saying when I was under, "Whether you quit today, or in the future—you will quit."
 I'm aware it all sounds tacky, but that's where I see the real merit in hypnotherapy.
 Unlike other therapies, where you are reliant on a substance to quit, with hypnotherapy the responsibility is on you.

 Quitting smoking is no mean feat, especially when you've been doing it for nearly half your life.
 It'd be easy to dismiss these therapies as failures, but I think that would be unfair.
 What I gained was a lesson in dedication.

 It's hard to say when I'll quit, but this has shown me that I can and someday will.
 My history might show otherwise, but I'm more prepared and confident than in the past.
-It's just going to take a few more tries.
+It's just going to take a few more attempts and less Champion Ruby.